elg2605/netscan/readme.md

 2001:468:c80:c111:0:401a:d2f8:de6c
 hostname.your.domain
 ```
 * The file __ports.txt__ must be a plain text file with one TCP port number per line.
 It must contain at least one port number.
-Typically, it should look something like this:
+Typically, __ports.txt__ would look something like this:

 ```bash
 21